kansal9/zap/README.rst

 ZAP is a high precision sky subtraction tool which can be used as complete sky subtraction solution, or as an enhancement to previously sky-subtracted MUSE data.
 The method uses PCA to isolate the residual sky subtraction features and remove them from the observed datacube.
-Future developments will include modification for use on a variety of instruments.
+ZAP was designed for MUSE data and has been used sucessfully on KCWI and Subaru/FOCAS data.

 The last stable release of ZAP can be installed simply with pip::